How To Stop A Sugar Glider From Biting

 • Redirecting attention towards toys or activities diverts focus from biting: Sugar gliders may sometimes bite out of curiosity or boredom.
 To prevent this behavior, provide an array of engaging toys and activities to keep them occupied.
 When you notice them becoming nippy or aggressive, gently redirect their attention towards these distractions.
 This way, they will gradually learn that biting is not rewarded while interacting with toys and engaging in playful activities is encouraged.

-See also How Dangerous Is A Sugar Glider
+See also Where To Buy Sugar Glider Toys

 By implementing these positive reinforcement techniques consistently and providing appropriate diversions for your sugar glider’s energy and curiosity, you can help deter biting behavior over time.
 Remember to be patient as it may take some time for your pet to fully grasp the desired behavioral changes.
 With patience and consistent effort on your part as their owner, you can foster a stronger bond while curbing unwanted biting habits in your sugar glider.